pagekit/docs/guides/create-an-extension.md

 ];
 ```

-## Enable extension in backend
+## Enable extension in administration panel

-When you have created your files, you need to enable the extension in the backend.
-To do so, navigate to *System / Settings / Extensions* an click the status icon next to your extension.
+When you have created your files, you need to enable the extension in the administration panel.
+To do so, navigate to *System / Settings / Extensions* and click the status icon next to your extension.
 When your extension is disabled, the status icon is red.
 When your extension is enabled, it is green.

 Internally, Pagekit changes a setting in the database to enable your extension.
 In the database table `pk_system_config` you can find a config setting with the `name`: `system`.
 In here, the system settings are stored as a JSON representation.
 The list of active extensions is stored as a property.